 Another excellent resource when you want to take your dog on vacation with you is PetTravel.com.
 This site lists tons of resources for travelling with your dog, including airline pet policies, pet passports and more.

 When you take your dog on vacation with you, here are some of the extra precautions you might want to consider:

 - Write down your veterinarian’s name, address and phone number and take it with you: it’s crazy how you can forget even the basics in an emergency situation

 - Be sure to write down your dog’s registration, license and/or microchip information, and take a recent hard-copy photo of your dog with you.
 You definitely don’t want to think about it, but what if he got lost while you were away?
 You want to make it as easy as possible to get him back – fast.

 - a little dog first aid kit – with dog-friendly insect repellant, extra towels, antibiotic cream, some gauze and some rubbing alcohol would cover off most emergencies until you can get vet care

 Everything you need to pack for your Morkie for a great dog vacation.

 Roll with it!
 That’s what dog vacations are all about!

-For example, if your dog happens to be afraid of storms and you encounter a big one while you’re away, plan to order take-out food to eat in the hotel room that night.
+For example, if your dog is afraid of storms and encounters a big one while you’re away, plan to order take-out food to eat in the hotel room that night.